Regional Catchment Strategy Renewal

 Community and Stakeholder Engagement

-Collaborative online workshops will be delivered for each Landscape System to develop localised vision and high level outcomes for the new Regional Catchment Strategy.
+Collaborative online workshops were delivered for each Landscape System to develop localised vision and high level outcomes for the new Regional Catchment Strategy.
 Below are the workshop dates (2 for each Landscape System, workshop 2 builds on discussions from workshop 1).
-To get involved please register your interest through the online form below.

 |Landscape System||Workshop 1||Workshop 2|